nfdi4plants/ARC-specification/ARC specification.md

 Auxiliary payload MUST be ignored by any processing.
 Also, auxiliary payload might be restricted in size or retention depending on the repository for ARC sharing and publication.

 #### Community specific data formats

-List of preferred sequencing, metabolomics etc. file types.
-Standards like
+We recommend the use of community specific data formats covering most common measurement techniques.
+Using the following recommended formats will ensure improoved accessability and findability:
-- mzML
+- mzML (raw data metabolomics and proteomics)
-- mzTAB
+- mzTAB (analysis data metabolomics and proteomics)
 - Fastq.gz (compressed NGS Short Read Sequencing, Long Read Sequencing)
 - fastq (NGS Short Read Sequencing, Long Read Sequencing)
 - BAM
 - SAM
-are preferred as they can be used/computed directly ...

 ## TODO: Open Questions
 Stichpunkte aus dem operational Speaker-JF vom 25.05.2021: